openstack-archive/interop/HACKING.rst

   once approved by the Board.
 Therefore if you desire to flag a test, in an approved capability list, add a "flagged" block to the test.
 Do _not_ remove it from the "tests" section.
-- [D302] If a test is found to not meet the DefCore Flagging Criteria defined in this document after the Board has approved a Guideline, the corresponding tests should have a "flagged" block added to the the relevant tests in the "tests" section of the relevant Board-approved Guidelines.
+- [D302] If a Capability is found to not meet the `Core Criteria
+  <./process/CoreCriteria.rst>`_ after the Board has approved a Guideline,
+  the corresponding tests should have a "flagged" block added to the the relevant tests in the "tests" section of the relevant Board-approved Guidelines.
+The tests should also be removed from the "tests" section of the .next.json file.
+    - See [D307] for details about the flagged block
+- [D303] Tests that are found to inadequately test the underlying Capability due to bugs or design flaws, should have a "flagged" block added to the section for the test in the "tests" section of the most recent Board-approved Guideline.
-    - See [D307] for details about format requirements.
+    - See [D307] for details about the flagged block
     - See [D308] for conditions on also adding to the .next.json.
-- [D303] Tests that are found to inadequately test the underlying Capability, due to bugs or design flaws, should have a "flagged" block added to the section for the test in the "tests" section of the most recent Board-approved Guideline.
 - [D304] Before the Board approves the capabilities listed in the .next.json file, a committee member will submit a patch that copies the .next.json file to an appropriately named new file, updates the